Libensemble/libensemble/docs/FAQ.rst

     allocation functions).
 For example, ``support.avail_worker_ids(persistent=EVAL_GEN_TAG)``
     Make sure that the ``EVAL_GEN_TAG`` is specified and not just ``persistent=True``.

+.. dropdown:: **libensemble.history (MANAGER_WARNING): Giving entries in H0 back to gen. Marking entries in H0 as 'gen_informed' if 'sim_ended'.**

+  This warning is harmless.
+It's saying that as the provided History array is being "reloaded" into the generator, the copy is being slightly modified.

 .. dropdown:: **I keep getting: "Not enough processors per worker to honor arguments." when using the Executor.
 Can I submit tasks to allocated processors anyway?**

   You may have set `enforce_worker_core_bounds` to True when setting